• Start Here

 Gubbio is about an hours drive north, and slightly east, of Perugia.

-Or a 2.5 hour drive from Florence.
-Or about 3 hours from Rome.
+Or a 2.5 hour drive from Florence and about 3 hours from Rome.

 Which is probably why it doesn’t get as many tourists as other Umbrian towns like Spoleto or Orvieto.
-They are easy to get to by train and are closer to major cities.
+Those towns are easy to get to by train and are closer to major cities.

-But Gubbio is well worth a day trip or a few nights.
-It’s an easy and pretty hour’s drive northeast of Perugia.
+But Gubbio is well worth the hassle of getting there.
+It’s an easy, though windy, pretty hour’s drive northeast of Perugia.
 You can take the new fast highway, or meander along the windy road for a scenic drive.

-Or if you’re coming from Tuscany Gubbio is just an hour and a half away from Arezzo.
+If you’re coming from Tuscany, Gubbio is just an hour and a half away from Arezzo.

 How easy is it to visit Gubbio with Public Transit?